u1ui/href.attr/README.md

 ## Description

-This attribute allows you to make any element a link.
+This attribute allows you to turn any element into a link by simply adding the `u1-href` attribute to it.
-Simply add the attribute `u1-href` to the element.
+`Ctrl + click` will open the link in a new tab.
-Ctrl + Click opens the link in a new tab.
+Interactive elements such as buttons, input fields, etc. inside the pseudo-link element prevent the link from being opened.
-XSS attacks are prevented by not allowing the `javascript:` protocol.
+XSS attacks are prevented by disallowing the `javascript:` protocol.

 ## Ussage